Artist

 - Documentary, fashion, and retrospective use help extend catalog value.

-Janet Jackson sits in the top 34% of tracked artists on the site by modeled artist-side earnings.
+Janet Jackson lands in the top 30% of tracked artists by estimated artist-side earnings.

 How It Compares